 ...When we're finished, you'll hopefully know we're the HBO or 70's Paramount of audio..."

 Sounds ambitious and entertaining as hell if they can pull it off.
 And it's probably pretty much the only way you could dramatize a novel like American Tabloid.
 The novel runs 776 pages containing 100 chapters.
 When I was in junior high one of the local news radio stations played episodes of the old CBS Radio Mystery Theater (you can check out the shows at the link) and I loved listening to them.
-If American Tabloid succeeds, it could open the floodgates to tons of audio adaptations and I think that would be great, both as a listener and
+If American Tabloid succeeds, it could open the floodgates to tons of audio adaptations and I think that would be great, both as a listener and a writer.

 The article also included the info that Ellroy's first podcast, now known as Hollywood Death Trip, will debut October 8 (which would have been my Dad's 81st birthday), so I'm looking forward to that.